Beyond real blow-up: Masuda detours and complex holonomy: Case study: Galerkin caricatures of quadratic heat equations

-Note $\beta\neq1$ and $d\neq0$, by assumption \eqref{bas}.
-Our assumption $a=2+b_2=0$ makes the $y$-axis $\{x=0\}$ in \eqref{ODExG2} invariant.
-Since $b_1\neq0$ prevents a blow-up equilibrium $u=z=0$, it will be sufficient to consider blow-up coordinates $v,w$; see \eqref{ODEvG2}, \eqref{ODEwG2}.
-Note how both axes in blow-up coordinates $v,w$ are invariant.
-Since $3b_1+b_3\neq0$, we recover the quadratic blow-up of Riccati section \ref{ODERic} on the $y$-axis, alias the invariant $v$-axis $\{w=0\}$ in \eqref{ODEvG2}, \eqref{ODEwG2}.
+Our assumption $a\!=\!0$ makes the $y$-axis $\{x\!=\!0\}$ in \eqref{ODExG2} invariant.
+Since $b_1\neq0$ prevents a blow-up equilibrium $u\!=\!z\!=\!0$, it will now be sufficient to consider blow-up coordinates $v\!=\!1/y,\ w\!=\!x/y$\,; see \eqref{ODEvG2}, \eqref{ODEwG2}.
+In particular, both axes in blow-up coordinates $v,w$ are invariant.